 The majority of Enterprise networking designs I’m involved with end up a hybrid of connectivity.
 In some cases, using MPLS makes sense.
 In others, using SD WAN across the Internet meets demands, and when the requirements are very straightforward, a simple IPSec VPN is appropriate.

 The reason for using SD WAN over the Internet is primarily cost reduction.
 A quick search will result in several articles predicting that “the days of MPLS are over” as IT professionals look to leverage the benefits of software based WAN technology.

 I doubt it very much.

 The reason why MPLS WAN is in decline is simply that the Internet is a much better-scaled network than it was five years ago.
-The very reason why MPLS came into vogue was that the platform was engineered to support data transfer between sites, including voice and video files and critical applications.
+MPLS became a popular platform because of the inherent technology benefits engineered to support data transfer between sites, including voice and video files and critical applications.
 The Internet today is vastly better engineered and is growing in terms of bandwidth and traffic performance.

 Consider how you use technology today.
 We’re all connected via tablets, phones, and PCs that can access cloud services and corporate applications.
 They can connect to the internet with the touch of a button with reasonably predictable performance.

 I was recently parked by a cell tower that provided 102Mbp/s download speeds.
 The latency and general performance were exceptional.
 The connection was via a £50 per month mobile data contract representing a fair amount of connectivity vs the cost of the service.